honestbleeps/BabelExt/README.md

 - Accessing and ontrolling tabs (i.e. opening a link in a new one and choosing if it's focused)
 - Cross domain http requests (extensions require)
 - Storing data (using HTML5 localStorage or similar/equivalent engines)
+- Triggering notifications (desktop or browser, depending on the browser's particular level of support)
-- Adding URLs to history (to mark visited)
+- Adding URLs to history (to mark links as visited)
 	- Note: this is a bit of a hack in all non-Chrome browsers...
-- Triggering notifications (desktop or browser, depending on the browser's particular level of support)
+- Adding CSS to the page

 ### What does BabelExt NOT do? ###

 Well, a lot!
 Most things, in fact!
 However, I have some clear goals, and some clear things I'm probably not interested in adding to BabelExt...
 Specifically, it's geared towards assisting in content script development - extensions that enhance specific websites or functionality on the web.
+For this reason, functionality that is not supported by one or more of the 4 BabelExt browsers (Chrome, Firefox, Opera, Safari) may not be added to BabelExt.

-It's not meant to handle building each browser's native settings consoles/panels, etc.
+BabelExt also isn't meant to handle building each browser's native settings consoles/panels, etc.
 They're just too different from each other to try and abstract into a nice little package, and with the 4 supported browsers all handling modern HTML/CSS/Javascript so well - it makes sense (to me, anyhow) to build settings consoles and the like using those technologies.

 That's what I did with Reddit Enhancement Suite, and it has worked rather well.
+I am considering adding the automatic form rendering code from RES into BabelExt, but I will need to devote some thought to how to make it more universally useful.

 ### Great, now how do I get started? ###